theninthsky/client-side-rendering/README.md

 _Note that in order for the preload to work, the server has to send a `Cache-Control` header with a `max-age` of at least a few seconds._

-### Prefetching Async Pages
+### Precaching Async Pages

 Users should have a smooth navigation experience in our app.
 <br>
-However, splitting every page causes a noticeable delay in navigation, since every page has to be downloaded before it can be rendered on screen.
+However, splitting every page causes a noticeable delay in navigation, since every page has to be downloaded (on-demand) before it can be rendered on screen.

-We would want to prefetch all pages ahead of time.
+We would want to prefetch and cache all pages ahead of time.

 We can do this by writing a simple service worker: